inoxlang/inox/docs/builtin.md

 ### tcp.connect

-the tcp.connect function creates a TCP connection to a given host..
+the tcp.connect function creates a TCP connection to a given host.

 **examples**